 The first video above shows a folding weapons mount on a prototype vehicle to meet the US Army’s now cancelled Light Reconnaissance Vehicle requirement, the vehicle is the larger Wiesel 2 (larger and with an extra road wheel).
 The end of the second video shows a Wiesel 1 being loaded and unloaded into a US Army Chinook.
 Wiesel 1 is smaller and thus an easier load for Chinook internal carriage but whilst more challenging, Wiesel 2 is certainly possible.
 The Rheinmetall Wiesel 2 is a slightly larger version of the original, with an extra roadwheel.
 The family of vehicles includes a Light Reconnaissance Vehicle, air defence systems, command post, ambulance, mortar and personnel carrier.

-Depending on variant, the original weighs up to 4 tonnes and the Wiesel 2, no more than 4.8 tonnes.
-They have also been used in umanned trials and as a carrier vehicle for C-IED ground penetrating radar.
+Depending on the variant, the original weighs up to 4 tonnes and the Wiesel 2, no more than 4.8 tonnes.
+They have also been used in uncrewed trials and as a carrier vehicle for C-IED ground-penetrating radar.

 Whenever Wiesel is mentioned, so must CVR(T).